Mpho Balopi

 Mpho "Poster" Balopi (born 1 August 1969) is a Motswana politician, economist and businessman who has been the President of the Botswana Democratic Party since 2025.
 He was the Member of Parliament for Gaborone North from 2019 until 2024.

-He served in the Masisi cabinet as Minister of Employment, Labour Productivity and Skills Development from November 2019 until his resignation from cabinet in December 2021 after a fallout with Mokgweetsi Masisi.
+He served in the Masisi cabinet as Minister of Employment, Labour Productivity and Skills Development from November 2019 until his resignation from cabinet in December 2021 after a fallout with President Mokgweetsi Masisi.
+In September 2026, he was charged with money laundering and fraud by DCEC.